yanlinchen1985/dsgn270-a1/README.md

 - Use different sizes and scale of texts to signify the importance of the information.
 Besides that, the greater words or pictures can catch viewers’ eyes easily.

 - Choose the reasonable color.
 Although there is no very obvious color contrast, the white letters match most colors well.
-This makes these texts clear to read in colorful background photos.
+This makes these texts clear to read in colorful background.

 - Alignment used in some text on its front page, and F pattern usually can be seen very easily.

 - Following the rule of odds is also useful to make JOEY’s website appealing.
 For example, viewers can follow the information clearly when they see the three cards of “menu, liquor, happy hour” in middle part of each branch’s page.

-- With the very similar colors, styles and fonts, repetition make the whole website look very coordinated.
+- With the very similar colors, styles and fonts, repetition brings a sense of unity and cohesiveness.

 The design of the JOEY website is excellent in many aspects, but there are still somethings needed to be improved.